-Let’s say you’re now okay with being vulnerable and opening up to people about your struggles (please see my previous blog Connecting through vulnerability if you need some guidance in that area), how then do you go about asking for the help you need?
+Let’s say you’re now okay with being vulnerable and opening up to people about your struggles, how then do you go about asking for the help you need?

 The key to getting help is to be specific about what you’re needing and asking for it directly.

 You might be finding it hard to make dinner for your toddler because your baby cluster feeds at that time.
-Meaning one of them, toddler or baby, ends up screaming, depending on whose needs are not met.
-Ask someone ‘could you please come and help me between 5-7pm on Tuesdays?’
+Meaning one of them, toddler or baby, ends up screaming, depending on whose needs are not being met.
+You could ask someone ‘could you please come and help me between 5-7pm on Tuesdays?’
 I’m using an example from my personal experience, but there are many examples of what might help you in your postpartum.
-I never actually did this - ask for help on Tuesday evenings - but I remember thinking how great it would be to have someone there, particularly on Tuesdays when my partner worked late.
-At times I was so stressed out doing the whole dinner/bath/bedtime routine by myself (with two kids under two) I regrettably ended up yelling at my eldest.
-I wish I had have been more proactive in reaching out for help as this ‘wishing I could split myself in two’ situation created a negative impact on both my son and I, and I still feel guilty about it.
+I never actually did this – ask for help on Tuesday evenings – but I remember thinking how great it would be to have someone there, particularly on Tuesdays when my partner worked late.
+At times I was so stressed out doing the whole dinner/bath/bedtime routine by myself with two kids under two, I regrettably ended up yelling at my eldest.
+I wish I had have been more proactive in reaching out for help as this ‘wishing I could split myself in two’ situation had such a negative impact on both my son and I, and I still feel guilty about it.

 People love to help!

 Remember that people generally love to help – feeling useful feels good!
 Most people feel honoured when you ask them to help, and doing this might encourage them to ask for help when they are struggling – this is how we create community!